lareferencia/lareferencia-bot-blocker/README.md

     *   For each subnet, the strategy calculates a `strategy_score` and determines if it `should_block` based on the strategy's criteria, using `effective_min_requests` and other relevant thresholds.
 6.  **Sorting & Filtering:** All threats (/24 or /64) are sorted in descending order based on the `strategy_score` for reporting purposes.
 7.  **Blocking (Optional):** If `--block` is enabled:
+    *   **Load Strike History:** Reads the strike history from the file specified by `--strike-file`, removing entries older than 48 hours.
     *   **High-Rate IP Blocking:** Iterates through all individual IPs.
-If an IP's `req_per_hour` exceeds `--block-ip-min-req-per-hour`, it is blocked immediately using `--block-ip-duration`.
-These IPs are tracked to prevent redundant blocking later.
+If an IP's `req_per_hour` exceeds `--block-ip-min-req-per-hour`, it is blocked immediately using `--block-ip-duration`. *Strike history is NOT checked or updated for these blocks.* These IPs are tracked to prevent redundant blocking later.
     *   **Supernet /16 Blocking Check:** Groups blockable IPv4 /24 threats (identified by the strategy) by their /16 supernet.
+If any /16 contains **two or more** such /24 threats:
+        *   Checks the strike count for the /16 supernet in the loaded history.
+        *   Sets block duration to 1440 minutes if strike count >= 8, otherwise uses `--block-duration`.
+        *   Blocks the entire /16.
+        *   Records a new strike (current timestamp) for the /16 supernet in the history.
-If any /16 contains **two or more** such /24 threats, the entire /16 is blocked using `--block-duration`.
-Subnets within a blocked /16 are marked to avoid redundant blocking.
+        *   Subnets within a blocked /16 are marked to avoid redundant blocking.
     *   **Individual Strategy Blocking:** Iterates through the **top N** individual threats (/24, /64, or single IPs) from the sorted list.
-If a threat `should_block` (based on strategy) AND wasn't covered by a /16 block AND wasn't already blocked as a high-rate IP, `ufw_handler` attempts to insert a `deny` rule using `--block-duration`.
+If a threat `should_block` (based on strategy) AND wasn't covered by a /16 block AND wasn't already blocked as a high-rate IP:
+        *   Checks the strike count for the specific target (subnet or single IP) in the loaded history.
+        *   Sets block duration to 1440 minutes if strike count >= 8, otherwise uses `--block-duration`.
+        *   `ufw_handler` attempts to insert a `deny` rule.
+        *   If blocking is successful, records a new strike (current timestamp) for the target in the history.
+    *   **Save Strike History:** Writes the updated strike history (with new timestamps) back to the JSON file.
 8.  **Reporting:** Displays the top N individual threats to the console, indicating block status and key metrics.
 Optionally exports the *individual* threat list to a file (`--output`).
 9.  **Rule Cleanup:** The `--clean-rules` mode scans UFW rules for comments matching the script's format and removes rules whose expiration timestamp has passed.